Hawaii wildfires could be state’s worst natural disaster in decades

 Wildfires sent Hawaiians fleeing into the ocean.
 It could be the state’s worst natural disaster in decades

-Fatalities confirmed on Maui as firefighters struggle to bring devastating wildfires under control, Bevan Hurley reports
+Maui wildfires have claimed at least 67 lives, with the death toll certain to rise, Bevan Hurley reports

-Wildfires raging out of control in Hawaii have claimed at least 36 lives, caused large numbers of burn and smoke inhalation injuries, knocked out 911 and cell services, forced residents to escape into the ocean, and destroyed hundreds of homes, officials say.
+Wildfires raging out of control in Hawaii have claimed at least 93 lives, displaced thousands of families, knocked out 911 and cell services, forced residents to escape into the ocean, and almost wiped out an entire town, officials say.

 Several large fires on Maui and the Big Island, partly fuelled by strong winds from Hurricane Dora, have destroyed dozens of homes and businesses and completely cut off affected areas.

-Maui County officials confirmed the dramatic rise in the death toll from six to 36 in an emergency alert late on Wednesday night.
+Maui County officials confirmed the dramatic rise in the death toll to 93.
+The death toll is expected to rise when specialist search and rescue teams begin the grim task of going door-to-door in burned out areas.
+A thousand people remain missing.

-At least 20 people have been injured, and more than 4,000 have been displaced, and hundreds of homes have been destroyed.

 Aerial images of the historic western Maui town of Lahaina showed it had been almost completely destroyed.